thiagokokada/blog/2024-07-29/02-go-a-reasonable-good-language.md

-Go forward 2023 (no pun indented), I wrote my [first project in Go](https://github.com/thiagokokada/twenty-twenty-twenty/), wrote some scripts at `$CURRENT_JOB` in the language, and now wrote [my first library](https://github.com/thiagokokada/hyprland-go/).
+Go forward 2023 (no pun indented), I wrote my [first project in Go](https://github.com/thiagokokada/twenty-twenty-twenty/), wrote some scripts at `$CURRENT_JOB` in the language, and now wrote [my first library](https://github.com/thiagokokada/hyprland-go/) (with an [interesting way to run CI](/2024-07-26/01-writing-nixos-tests-for-fun-and-profit.md).
 I am also writing more [scripts](https://github.com/thiagokokada/nix-configs/blob/8c559527ed12e1d4f57a3fc5c72630b956f4c290/home-manager/desktop/wayland/hyprland/hyprtabs/hyprtabs.go) in the language, where I would prefer to use Bash or Python before.
 Heck, even this blog is automatically published with a [Go